-Tuition for the Old Testament Year is \$380 (not including textbooks).
+Tuition for the New Testament Year is \$380 (not including textbooks).
 Tuition for the Practicum Year is \$190 (not including textbooks).
-You can pay tuition in installments here.

 You may withdraw from the program at any time and receive a refund of tuition paid for the year (less a fee of \$50) if you notify the Program Director in writing prior to the November session.
 There will be no refund of fees paid for withdrawals after the November session.